Space Disco Cowboy? Couples ditch traditional wedding dress codes in favor of out-there themes

 One of her clients has a “Music Festival Formal” wedding coming up.

 “He clarified with the couple that it’s more Woodstock, less Burning Man.
-Good to know,” Strauss said.
+Good to know,” the stylist said.

 The difference?
 Hippie flowy dresses, bell bottoms, tunics, tie dye, big round sunglasses and woven headbands for the former.
 “Mad Max-meets-Carnival on mushrooms” in lamé, combat boots, rhinestones, body paint and goggles for the latter, she said.
 Her client decided on a neutral-tone linen suit with a vintage beaded necklace or two.

 Small adjustments may be enough, like wearing a regular suit but swapping out a dress shirt for one in an on-theme pattern.
 James Berger, 32, in Las Vegas, was among guests told to express their inner spirit.
-He managed a black polka dot bow tie with a formal suit that left him feeling “slightly out of place” among a sea of vibrant colors.
+He managed a bow tie with multicolored polkas and a formal suit that left him feeling “slightly out of place” among a sea of vibrant colors.

 There's often sentimental meaning behind wedding themes.
 Madison Smith, 32, is a May 2024 bride and her dress code calls for “Black Tie Sunset Glam.”
 The wedding will be held at the Bonnet Island Estate in Long Beach Island, New Jersey.